Explosives Classification: Low vs High, Primary vs Secondary

 Last updated:

-A fragment recovered from a blast scene carries chemical information that the investigator can read, if they know the language.
-The first thing that language communicates is classification: was this a low explosive burning its way through a confined tube, a primary initiator capable of detonating without confinement, or a secondary high explosive that needed a shock wave to get started?
+A fragment recovered from a blast scene carries chemical information directly readable from its residue profile.
+The first classification question is: was this a low explosive burning through a confined tube, a primary initiator capable of detonating without confinement, or a secondary high explosive that required a shock wave to initiate?
 That classification question determines which analytical methods run first, which databases the spectrum is queried against, and which precursor-regulation frameworks become relevant for the prosecution.

 Explosives classification is not merely academic taxonomy.
 It is the decision tree that governs every subsequent analytical step.
-An incident involving a deflagration at less than 1,000 metres per second produces a chemically different post-blast signature than a detonation at 8,000 metres per second.
+Low-explosive black-powder scenes leave potassium nitrate and sulphate ions detectable by ion chromatography; high-explosive detonations leave nitroaromatic and nitramine residues targeted by GC-ECD and LC-MS/MS. An incident involving a deflagration at less than 1,000 metres per second produces a chemically different post-blast signature than a detonation at 8,000 metres per second.
 The brisance (shattering power) of a secondary high explosive fragments a container differently from the slower pressure build-up of a low explosive confined in a pipe.
 The sensitivity profile of a primary initiator dictates which handling precautions apply and which routes of improvised assembly a device-maker could realistically have used.

 Forensic chemists working explosives casework in jurisdictions as far apart as the FBI Laboratory at Quantico, the UK's Defence Science and Technology Laboratory (DSTL) at Porton Down, India's Central Forensic Science Laboratory (CFSL) Hyderabad explosives wing, and the Netherlands Forensic Institute (NFI) in The Hague all use the same fundamental classification framework: low versus high, primary versus secondary.
 The regulatory regimes built around it vary by jurisdiction, but the chemistry does not.